carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-readelf.rst

  Display architecture-specific information, e.g. the ARM attributes section on ARM.

+.. option:: --bb-addr-map

+ Display the contents of the basic block address map section(s), which contain the address of each function, along with the relative offset of each basic block.

 .. option:: --color

  Use colors in the output for warnings and errors.